 One of the reasons Self Portrait was a double album was Dylan decided to release most all that had been recorded during the sessions in an attempt to avoid anything unused being issued on a bootleg album.
 Somewhat ironically, in 2013, Dylan released The Bootleg Series Vol. 10: Another Self Portrait (1969–1971), with outtakes and alternate takes from Self Portrait and other sessions.

-On Another Self Portrait there are four previously unreleased recordings of traditional songs that we can add to our track list, giving us a total of 14 tracks.
+On Another Self Portrait, four previously unreleased recordings of traditional songs can be added to our track list, giving us a total of 14 tracks.

 I kept the general order of songs from Self Portrait, divided it into two sides (since it would have originally been issued as a vinyl LP), and inserted previously unreleased songs from Another Self Portrait.
-So the album still begins with the Dylan-penned "All the Tired Horses" that features no vocal by him, but instead a chorus by female singers.
+So the album still begins with the Dylan-penned "All the Tired Horses," which features no vocal by him, but instead a chorus by female singers.

 "Living the Blues" is the best of the four Dylan originals so I used it to open the second side.
 He performed the song on Johnny Cash's TV show the previous year, and it's similar to "Singing the Blues," which had been a hit for Marty Robbins in the 1950s.